liapia99/Poet-Lens/README.md

 Our Pi was pretty slow when we opened the web browser, so we ended up doing everything on a separate computer.
 For the API keys, copy them and paste them into a Word or Notepad document.
 I also recommend changing the font to Courier New so that you can see the differences between the '0' or 'O' and 'I' or 'l'.

-Create a Replicate token at https://replicate.com/account/api-tokens
+Create a Replicate token at https://replicate.com/account/api-tokens.
+I just used the Default token given.

 3. In the .env, add your API key and token: